unoplatform/Uno.Samples/README.md

 ### TubePlayer App

 The TubePlayer App is a sample application that leverages Uno Platform to recreate the core functionalities of YouTube.
-This app serves as a comprehensive tutorial for developers to create a rich, responsive video streaming service.
+This app serves as a comprehensive tutorial for developers to create a rich video streaming service.
+This sample app was built following the [Tube Player worshop](https://aka.platform.uno/tubeplayer-workshop).

 [Browse source](https://github.com/unoplatform/Uno.Samples/tree/master/reference/TubePlayer)